 Back in the early days of starting Front, we launched a public roadmap on Trello.
 This post details how we did that on Trello and why we did it.
-Today, we still have a public roadmap because we continue to value transparency and accountability.
-We now have upgraded to Product Board.
+Today, we still have a public roadmap because we continue to value transparency and accountability, and you can find it here.

 What’s a public product roadmap?

 Our public roadmap is a freely accessible page where our users can find what we’ve shipped recently, what we are currently working on, and some ideas of what we should be doing next.
 More importantly, users can voice their opinion and vote for the features they most urgently want to see implemented.

 When we feel like a feature is important enough to be prioritized, we move it into our product pipeline, where users can follow its progress, from design to development to shipping.